 Awards provide instant credibility.
 They provide proof to the outside world that you have excelled in an area and are a trusted pair of hands.
 You can use the award win as an official stamp or sign off on your stationery and email signature.

 Awards bring publicity and increased exposure to your business.
 They provide an invaluable free marketing tool to introduce new people to your brand.

 3. Can improve customer loyalty

 Awards can aid customer loyalty.
-They are a reminder to your existing customers that you are a successful and high-quality business.
+They can act as a reminder to your existing customers that you are a successful and high-quality business.
 They also provide a case study outlining your strengths and service capabilities that your existing customer base may not be aware of.
 This may lead to cross-sell and up-sell opportunities.